ekatef/pypsa-earth-status/README.md

-# PyPSA-Earth-Status: A package for validating any PyPSA network on Earth :D
+# PyPSA-Earth-Status: A package for validating any PyPSA network on Earth

 ## Development Status: **under development**